-Picture this: After months (or years) saving and planning for a renovation that will transform your place into your ideal NYC abode, you’ve got a stellar design from an architect.
+Picture this: After months (or years) of saving and planning for your NYC home renovation, you’ve got a stellar design from an architect.
 Now you just need to hire a contractor and get down to business.

 But when the bids start coming in, the numbers are shockingly high.
 The contractors you and your architect have reached out to say the project will cost way beyond what you budgeted for.
 Now you’ll either have to go back to the drawing board (incurring additional design fees from your architect), shell out far more than you planned, or call off the project entirely.
 How did this happen?

-According to Patterson, the mismatch of budget and bid is most often due to one or more of these five reasons:
+According to Fraser, the mismatch of budget and bid is most often due to one or more of these five reasons:

 1. Your budget was not properly stress-tested against your intended scope of work